DylanMKelly/Module5-Matplotlib-Challenge/README.md

  -  Stack Overflow - "Selection with .loc in python" :https://stackoverflow.com/questions/44890713/selection-with-loc-in-python

 # Additional Help
-TA assistance Sunil helped with corrections and formatting to errors in my intial school_sumary
+TA assistances and classmates after hours helped with correcting code that was not working